hoodiehq/hoodie-css/DEVELOPMENT.md

 #### [npm-run-all](https://www.npmjs.com/package/npm-run-all)

 This module is one of our devDependencies.
 This means it's not a dependency for our module to operate, and is not added to our module when we publish, however it is something that we need in order for our development environment to work.
-These are installed with `npm install [packagename] --save-dev`.
+You can install more of these with `npm install [packagename] --save-dev`.

 This specific dependency allows us to use the name of the script instead of typing out `npm run [script]` inside our npm scripts.